aaFurze/Itch-GameJam-Results-Scraper/README.md

 # Itch-GameJam-Results-Scraper
 ### A Program that scrapes aggregated data on results/rating figures from an itch.io GameJam.
+(See data folder for example csv files).

 # Contents